joshuaclayton/blueprint-css/Readme.txt

   This file sets some default print rules, so that printed versions of your site looks better than they usually would.
 It should be included on every page.

+* print.css
+  Contains every core hack for IE versions less than IE7, so that our core files stay sweet and nimble.

 * lib/grid.css
   This file sets up the grid (it's true).
 It has a lot of classes